 2) psBGP makes use of a decentralized trust model for verifying the propriety of IP prefix ownership.
 Each AS creates a prefix assertion list consisting of a number of bindings of an AS number and prefixes, one for itself and one for each of its peering ASes.
-An assertion is proper if it is consistent among the prefix assertion lists of peering ASes.
-We consider this approach to be practical because it reflects existing AS peering relationships and common practices (e.g., ingress filtering [15]).
-In this way, we distribute the extremely difficult task of tracing IP address ownership across all ASes on the Internet, albeit introducing some additional security risk.
-Assuming reasonable due diligence in tracking IP address ownership of direct peer ASes, and assuming no two ASes in collusion, a single misbehaving AS originating improper prefixes will be detected because they will cause inconsistency with the prefix assertions made by its peering ASes.
+A prefix ownership assertion made by an AS is proper if it is consistent with the assertion made by one of its asserting peers.
+In this way, we distribute the difficult task of tracing IP address ownership across all ASes on the Internet.
+On the other hand, psBGP requires that each AS must select a small number of peers (e.g., one or two) from which to obtain endorsement of its prefix ownership assertions.
+This new endorsement model might require a new communication path between two peers if such path does not already exist.
+Assuming reasonable due diligence in tracking IP address ownership of direct peers, and assuming no two ASes in collusion (see discussion in §3.4.1), a single misbehaving AS originating improper prefixes will be detected because they will cause inconsistency with prefix assertions made by its